 If a business creditor located outside the USA should research collection procedures against commercial debtors situated in the United States, it would likely conclude that it would involve significant problems and cost.
-It is true that there are difficulties in recovering US debts, yet American businesses have faced the same problems for decades and achieve excellent results.
+It is true that there are difficulties in recovery, yet American businesses have faced the same problems for decades and achieve excellent results in collecting commercial debt.

 American businesses have found solutions that are equally applicable to foreign business creditors.
 Unfortunately, the nature of the problems are not clearly understood outside of the United States and not frequently publicized.
 This is unfortunate in a world where international commerce has increased dramatically in volume and importance, and with it, the number of debts owed to foreign companies by businesses in the United States, the world’s largest single market.
 An understanding of these solutions requires some explanation of the causes of the problems.